ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Containers and Docker/instructions.md

 ```
 ibmcloud cr images
 ```
 You should see your image name in the output.
+Recall from the module videos that we discussed Vulnerability Advisor, which scans images in IBM Cloud Container Registry for common vulnerabililties and exposures.
+In the last column of the output, note that Vulnerability Advisor is either scanning your image or it has provided a security status, depending on how quickly you list the images and how long the scan takes.

 Congratulations!
 You have completed the first lab of this course.